-Six hundred years ago Florence was one of the largest cities in Europe – confident, economically precocious, and brimming with new ideas.
-A dazzling period of artistic and architectural innovation followed, founded in part on a new appreciation of ancient Roman exemplars.
-On this carefully-planned trip we discover the breadth and depth of its achievement.
-Much of the work is still in situ; Masaccio’s frescoes in the Brancacci Chapel, Fra Angelico’s paintings in San Marco, Michelangelo’s Medici tombs.
-The rest is concentrated in the city’s unrivalled museums.
-Not only one of Italy’s loveliest cities, Florence is probably the world’s most enthralling destination for the study of art.
+Florence was one of the largest cities in Europe 600 years ago – confident, economically precocious, and brimming with new ideas.
+A revolutionary period of artistic and architectural innovation followed, financed by some of the richest men in Europe.
+On this carefully-paced tour, led by Renaissance specialist Dr Kevin Childs, we discover the breadth and depth of the city’s achievements.
+Much of the work is still in situ – Masaccio’s endlessly influential frescoes in the Brancacci Chapel, Fra Angelico’s altarpiece in San Marco, Michelangelo’s Medici tombs – or concentrated in Florence’s unrivalled museums.
+Together, they offer what is probably the world’s most compelling destination for an art-history trip.

-£960 per person sharing in a double room.
+£1,025 per person sharing in a double room

 Please check www.gov.uk/foreign-travel-advice before you book to make sure you are happy with the advice for the places you are visiting.